reachlinlen/reactjs-assignment/README.md

 Currently, one transaction has been kept per page for demo purpose and it can be changed as the app dev work is completed.

 STEPS
+Please run the following commands after traversing to root folder (reactjs-uob):
+  1. 'npm install' - to install all the dependencies
-Please run the command 'npm start' to start the webpack dev server at port 8080 i.e. please open http://localhost:8080 to access the app
+  2. 'npm start' to start the webpack dev server at port 8080 i.e. please open http://localhost:8080 to access the app